mossphp/moss-framework/README.md

 All pull requests must adhere to the PSR-2 standard.
 All pull requests should be accompanied by passing PHPUnit tests.
-Add phpDocs to all methods, including at least a description, all @param declarations and the @return declaration
+Add phpDocs to all methods, including at least a description, all @param, @return and @throws declaration